Asymptotic stability of sharp fronts: Analysis and rigorous computation: Sufficient condition for one bound state

-Recall \cite{BRS} that a traveling front solution to \eqref{eqn:KdVB} is monotone if and only if $|\nu|\leq1/4$.
-Since $\tau$ depends continuously on $\nu$ (see Definition~\ref{def:tau}), therefore, Corollary~\ref{cor:stability} asserts that a traveling front solution of \eqref{eqn:KdVB} is asymptotically stable for $\nu$ in an open interval containing $[-1/4,1/4]$.
+Therefore, Corollary~\ref{cor:stability} implies that a monotone traveling front solution of the KdVB equation is asymptotically, nonlinearly, and orbitally stable.
+Recall \cite{BRS} that the profile is monotone if and only if $|\nu|\leq\tfrac14$.
+Since $\tau$ depends continuously on $\nu$ (see Definition~\ref{def:tau}), a traveling front solution of \eqref{eqn:KdVB} is stable for $\nu$ in an open interval $\supset [-\tfrac14,\tfrac14]$.

 \begin{proof} Recall from the proof of Lemma~\ref{lem:tau} that